marjoncajocon/all-config/electron-build-guid.md

 ## Additional Notes
 - Ensure `index.html` exists in your project directory.
 - Customize `main.js` and `package.json` as needed for your app.
+- use latest nodejs because it does not affect elecctron 22 and does not affect version support

 ---